develamit/full-stack-app-gyant-2/README.md

 ## ReadMe Document:
+Author: Amit Bhaduri

+This project is a full stack application using HTML5, jQuery, node, MongoDB.
-This README document will cover on how to install, upload, and use this code base
+This document will cover on how to install, upload data to DB, and use this code base to see the complete full-stack application in motion

 ### Pre-requisites:
-This code is known to work with:
+**This code is known to work with:**
   1. node version v12.16.2
   2. npm version 6.14.4
   3. python version 3.8.2
   4. MongoDB version v4.2.6
   5. Chrome browser

-After cloning the repo do the following
+**After cloning the repo do the following**
   1. npm install
   2. cd Assignment
   3. python uploadData.py (This will create the DB, upload the data to respective collections)